What is RSV?

 Where can I get treatment for RSV?

 If you or your child are experiencing mild symptoms of RSV, self-care at home may be all that is needed to provide relief.
-If your symptoms are severe or get worse, or if you are at a high risk for developing a serious infection, you should visit a medical provider for an examination.
+If your symptoms are severe or get worse, or if you are at high risk for developing a serious infection, you should visit a medical provider for an examination.